Australia is developing a national Sustainable Ocean Plan. The plan will protect our marine environment and support our growing ocean economy.

 - other ocean stakeholders.

-The plan will cover all waters in Australia’s Exclusive Economic Zone.
-This is from the coastline out to 200 nautical miles, excluding Antarctic waters.
+The plan will cover Australia’s ocean, from our coastline out to 200 nautical miles, including external territories.

 High Level Panel for a Sustainable Ocean Economy

-The Ocean Panel globally represents 44% of exclusive economic zones and 50% of coastlines.
+Globally, the Ocean Panel members represent 44% of exclusive economic zones and 50% of coastlines.

 For more information contact: email@example.com